+Sociology

-Sociology 11-12 Must be a Junior or Senior 1⁄2 Credit
+Must be a Junior or Senior

 Students will explore group behavior within our society and the global community.
 Students will study and discuss how such factors as age, gender, sex, race and ethnicity drive our social reactions and interactions towards the various cultures throughout society.
-Students will also look at the role deviance plays as a mechanism of change as a well as what elements provide the basis for our social norms.
-This course that promotes critical thinking and pushes education outside the box.
-The goal of this course is to provide students with an in-depth understanding of how our society functions and how a compiling of the cultural components makes up our global community.
+Students will also look at the role deviance plays as a mechanism of change as well as what elements provide the basis for our social norms.
+This course promotes critical thinking and pushes education outside the box.
+The goal of this course is to provide students with an in-depth understanding of how our society functions and how a compilation of the cultural components makes up our global community.